sansansan-333/Behavior_Tree_in_Unity/README.md

 Please see "Behavior_Tree_on_Unity/Assets/BehaviorTree/ReadMe.txt" to know how to use it.

 # Notice
+If you want to use this, I recommend you to use another behavior tree asset from asset store or somewhere.
-There might be some bugs and structures that need to be improved.
+There might be some bugs and structures that need to be improved in here.